detekt/detekt-intellij-plugin/README.md

 That's it.
 Detekt issues will be annotated on-the-fly while coding.

-## Auto correction
+## Autocorrection

-You may optionally click `Refactor` -> `AutoCorrect by Detekt rules` to auto correct detekt violations if possible.
+You may optionally click `Refactor` -> `AutoCorrect by detekt rules` to auto correct detekt violations if possible.

 ## Building / developing the plugin